 Blue Blood Trails

-When a player is downed and crawling, they leave behind a blue blood trail.
+When a player is downed and starts crawling, they leave behind a blue blood trail.

-This trail shows exactly where they crawled after being knocked and can reveal a lot of useful information during a fight:
+This trail shows where they moved after being knocked and can reveal useful information during a fight:

-• how the fight moved across the area
+- how the fight moved through the area

-If the trail leads into a building or around a corner, there is a very good chance a teammate is nearby protecting that revive.
+If the trail leads into a building or around a corner, a teammate may be nearby covering the revive.

-Many players completely ignore these trails, even though they provide free tracking information during PvP fights.
+Many players ignore these trails even though they provide free tracking information during PvP fights.

 Final Thoughts